sankarasubramanian7/sankarasubramanian7/README.md

 # 🌟 Hello, I'm Sankarasubramanian!
-I’m a passionate Full Stack Developer specializing in building responsive, high-performance web applications.
-My expertise lies in the MERN stack, along with solid experience in Java and Spring Boot for backend development.
-I enjoy tackling challenging problems, optimizing performance, and creating seamless user experiences.
+Aspiring Full Stack Developer with a passion for building intuitive and high-performance web applications.
+Proficient in the MERN stack with a solid understanding of backend technologies, including Java and Spring Boot.
+Eager to leverage my skills in a professional environment to create meaningful, user-driven solutions.

 ## 💼 What I Do